openethereum/openethereum.github.io/Configuring-Parity.md

   --dapps-apis-all               Expose all possible RPC APIs on Dapps port.
                                  WARNING: INSECURE.
 Used only for development.
                                  (default: false)
+  --ipfs-api                     Enable IPFS-compatible HTTP API. (default: false) --ipfs-api-port PORT           Configure on which port the IPFS HTTP API should listen.
+                                 (default: 5001)
+  --ipfs-api-interface IP        Specify the hostname portion of the IPFS API server,
+                                 IP should be an interface's IP address or local.
+                                 (default: local)
+  --ipfs-api-cors URL            Specify CORS header for IPFS API responses.
+                                 (default: None)
+  --ipfs-api-hosts HOSTS         List of allowed Host header values.
+This option will
+                                 validate the Host header sent by the browser, it is additional security against some attack
+                                 vectors.
+Special options: "all", "none"
+                                 (default: none).

+Secret Store Options:
+  --no-secretstore               Disable Secret Store functionality. (default: false) --secretstore-port PORT        Specify the port portion for Secret Store Key Server
+                                 (default: 8082).
+  --secretstore-interface IP     Specify the hostname portion for Secret Store Key Server, IP
+                                 should be an interface's IP address, or local (default: local).
+  --secretstore-path PATH        Specify directory where Secret Store should save its data.
+                                 (default: $BASE/secretstore)

 Sealing/Mining Options:
   --author ADDRESS               Specify the block author (aka "coinbase") address